cornyyumi/MSA-2022-Phase-2--Backend/2. Backend/MSA.Phase2.Weatherman/MSA.Phase2.Weatherman/README.md

 When the application is ran in the `Development` environment, it will use the in-memory database to to get, add, update, delete the data.\
 This is espcially useful for the development stage as it has a faster access speed than a real database, and data stored in in-memory database will be reset each time the the application is started.

-I have setup the launch settings so if you application on Visual Studio 2022 (highly recommennded), you will be able to switch between the `Production` and `Development` environment.
+I have setup the launch settings so if you application on Visual Studio 2022 (highly recommennded), you will be able to switch between the `Production` and `Development` environment if you follow the screenshot below.
 [img]

 ### Section Two